A cop who shot five kittens to death in a backyard with children nearby won't face any backlash, other than perhaps that of a stunned community.

-A homeowner in Ohio called the police to remove a family of five cats that were living behind her home in a woodpile, causing a flea problem in her house.
+A homeowner in Ohio called the police to remove a family of six cats that were living behind her home in a woodpile, causing a flea problem in her house.

 Police officer Barry Accorti, a North Ridgeville, Ohio humane officer, was dispatched to house.